Territorial evolution of Switzerland: Proposals for expansion

 In Sardinia, the Associazione no-profit Sardegna Canton Marittimo was formed in April 2014 with the aim of advocating Sardinia's secession from Italy and becoming a "maritime canton" of Switzerland.

 Die Welt in June 2014 based on an OECD study published an article arguing that Southern Germany is more similar to Switzerland than to Northern or Eastern Germany.
 In the wake of the article, there were once again reports on high levels of support for accession to Switzerland in Southern Germany.
 Schwäbische Zeitung reported 86% of participants in an online survey expressing approval.

 Also in 2014, there were reports of a movement in South Tyrol (headed by a South Tyrolean living in Switzerland) proposing annexation by the Alpine country.

 The 6th "Global Forum Südtirol" held in Bolzano was dedicated to the question.

+In 2017, a petition with 700 signatures was submitted to Federal Council asking Valtellina (part of the Province of Sondrio) to be accepted as a canton or as part of Grisons.
+Until 1797, the region was part of the Three Leagues and then became part of Italy (via the Cisalpine Republic).

-In 2018 the Swiss Head of the Department of Foreign Affairs Ignazio Cassis, answering to a parliamentary question by the national councillor Marco Romano, declared as "imaginable" the transfer of the Italian exclave Campione d'Italia to the Canton of Ticino.
+In 2018, the Swiss Head of the Department of Foreign Affairs Ignazio Cassis, answering to a parliamentary question by the national councillor Marco Romano, declared as "imaginable" the transfer of the Italian exclave Campione d'Italia to the Canton of Ticino.
 The declaration was made a short time after the bankruptcy of the Casinò di Campione.
 The undersecretary of the Italian Minister of the Interior Stefano Candiani replied that Campione d'Italia is Italian territory without any doubt.